 Your healthcare professional will also generally recommend you separately take an iron supplement as well.

-Some prenatal vitamins also include choline, which is essential for brain development and placental function, according to 2018 research.
+Some prenatal vitamins also include choline, which is essential for brain development and placental function, according to

 They also may include docosahexaenoic acid (DHA), which is important for baby’s brain growth and function.